mikenelson-io/MyPresentations/2024/2024-Aug-TechMentor_Redmond/PoSH Workshop/workshop-syllabus.md

   - Aliases in PowerShell

-  - Using and understanding parameters
+  - Basic navigation in PowerShell

 - **Student Handout Information:**